If you are thinking about having a hair transplant, you need to have all the facts.

 As with any surgical procedure, there is a lot of misinformation out there or, to use the more topical term, fake news about hair transplantation.

 Crown Clinic's owner and hair transplant surgeon Asim Shahmalak wants to help you make an informed decision over whether hair restoration is right for you.

 The most important consideration for Dr Shahmalak is that his patients are happy with their transplant and feel they have received value for money once they have visited Crown Clinic.
 Patient satisfaction is everything to us.

 Dr Shahmalak wants to dispell four of the most common myths about hair restoration

 You are embarking on a procedure that will last you for the rest of your life – bringing benefits to your self-esteem and body confidence.

-Martin Roberts, the Homes Under The Hammer presenter, came to Crown Clinic for an FUE procedure covering his badling crown.
-He likened the cost to upgrading or replacing a car which most people do every five to ten years.
-This costs anywhere between £5,000 and £12,000 - the same cost as a hair transplant.
+Martin Roberts, the Homes Under The Hammer presenter, came to Crown Clinic for an FUE procedure covering his balding crown.
+He likened the cost of upgrading or replacing a car which most people do every five to ten years.
+This costs anywhere between £5,000 and £12,000 – the same cost as a hair transplant.

 2 Any doctor can perform hair transplant surgery